Aligorith/blender_msbuild_loggers/readme.txt

 Usage
 -----

+1) Run the following command to perform the two steps involved in building/installing the logger:
+   $ build && deploy

+   For reference, the two steps performed here are:
-1) Compile using the provided "build.bat"
+   1a) Compile using the provided "build.bat"

-2) Copy the CustomLogger.dll generated, and dump it in the root directory of the Blender sources
+   1b) Copy the CustomLogger.dll generated, and dump it in the root directory of the Blender sources

-3) Modify the msbuild commandline to include /logger:CustomLogger.dll /noconsolelogger
+2) Make your own copy of make.bat, and modify the msbuild commandline to include /logger:CustomLogger.dll /noconsolelogger

    (XXX: Perhaps we don't need the noconsolelogger?
 We still want the warnings/errors...)

+3) Run your modified make.bat

 Useful Links